-Internal Audit
+Internal audit

 The Group's internal audit function is monitored and reviewed by the Audit Committee, to ensure that the Group's risk management and internal controls processes are working effectively.
-A detailed description of the Group's internal audit function can be found on pages 79 - 80 of this Annual Report.
+A detailed description of the Group's internal audit function can be found on pages 58 to 59 of this Annual Report.